isaacnmm/pestpolicy-hugo2XX/content/posts/best-mens-dress-shoes-for-flat-feet/index.md

 ### [4.
 Dunham Men's Jericho Oxford](https://www.amazon.com/dp/B07C5D7Y66/?tag=p-policy-20)
 Dunham shoes are custom made for all-day comfort and are perfect as official or casual wear.
 The Dunham Men's Jericho Oxford are some of the best mens shoes for flat feet thanks to its excellent construction and features.

-The shoe features a removable molded EVA footbed that delivers excellent shock absorption to protect the feet from hard ground impact.� The footbed also moulds your foot to give you a comfortable fit.
+The shoe features a removable molded EVA footbed that delivers excellent shock absorption to protect the feet from hard ground impact.
+The footbed also moulds your foot to give you a comfortable fit.
 You can also replace the footbed with orthotics for extra comfort and support.

 The construction of the shoe is Seam-sealed and waterproof.
 This means the shoe repels water allowing you to work on various work environments including stepping on a wet surface without worry of becoming wet.